ciscoheat/superforms-web/src/routes/contributing/+page.md

 ## Voting on new features

-You can give a thumbs up on the [Github issues](https://github.com/ciscoheat/sveltekit-superforms/issues) marked with "enhancement", and I will prioritize the most popular ones for the next feature release.
+You can give a thumbs up on the [Github issues](https://github.com/ciscoheat/sveltekit-superforms/issues) marked with "enhancement", and I will prioritize the ones with highest votes for the next feature release.